aditya9211/Blur-and-Clear-Classification/README.md

 or handshaking motion while capturing the Images.

-`Blur is typically the thing which suppress the high frequency of our Images, therefore can be detected by using various low-pass filter eg. Laplacaian Filter. `
+`Blur is typically the thing which suppress the high frequency of our Images, therefore can be detected by using various low-pass filter eg. Laplacaian Filter.`

 As a smart person(myself a CS guy) we doesn't want to manually filter out the Clear and Blurred Images, so we need some smart way to delete the uneccessary Images.

 I also applied the Laplacian of gausssian filter to detect the blur images, but it was difficult to find exact value of threshold needed to seggregate; despite results were also not fascinating.

 **Used variance LoG filter mentioned in https://www.pyimagesearch.com/2015/09/07/blur-detection-with-opencv/**

 Some of its discussions
 https://stackoverflow.com/questions/7765810/is-there-a-way-to-detect-if-an-image-is-blurry

 https://stackoverflow.com/questions/5180327/detection-of-blur-in-images-video-sequences

 LoG Ref:
 http://academic.mu.edu/phys/matthysd/web226/Lab02.htm

 http://aishack.in/tutorials/sift-scale-invariant-feature-transform-log-approximation/

-Repo which implemented LoG filter in Python https://github.com/WillBrennan/BlurDetection2
+Repo which implemented LoG filter in Python: https://github.com/WillBrennan/BlurDetection2